trevordbunch/cis411_lab0_req/labreports/LAB_ggn10.md

 ## 2. Requirements
 - **Business**: The business objective that the system needs to satisfy
-  - B.1 The system must limit orders according to time frame (30 min).
+  - B.1 The system must limit orders according to 30 minute time frame.
 (Manager)
   - B.2 The system must limit ordering according to status of delivery employees.
 (Manager)
   - B.3 The system must be profitable for Messiah University.
 (Higher-Up)
   - B.4 The system must produce orders to fulfill delivery estimate time.
 (Student)
   - B.5 The system will provide for new job opportunities for Messiah students.
 (Student)
-  - B.6 The system will not hinder the business process of the Union or Falcon cafe.
+  - B.6 The system will not hinder the current business process of the Union or Falcon cafe.
 (Higher-Up)
 - **User**: The actions that a user takes within the system
   - U.1 The user must sign in using messiah.edu domain email.
 (IT/UX)
   - U.2 The user must provide payment information.
 (Student)